 A certified nurse's aide (CNA) assists patients who need help with feeding, grooming, dressing and bathing.
 Students in a CNA program learn these skills as well as how to measure vital signs.
 CNA certification programs often award a certificate of completion and students are eligible to pursue credentialing in the field.
 A high school diploma or GED are not always required; however, placement tests are standard.
 Also, students may need a professional-level CPR certification.

 Nurse's Aide Certification

 A certified nurse's aide assists patients by providing basic care.
 A nurse's aide certificate program typically includes a 3-credit course and clinical training at a medical facility.
 Students explore fundamental nursing duties, healthcare ethics and communication skills.
 Course topics include:

 Employment Outlook and Salary Information

-According to 2010-2020 projections by the U.S. Bureau of Labor Statistics (BLS), employment for nurse's aides, orderlies and attendants could increase 20%.
-Contributing to this faster-than-average growth is an anticipated increase in long-term care for the booming aging population.
-Job opportunities are expected to be best in nursing homes and residential facilities.
-The annual mean wage for these professionals was $25,420, according to May 2011 BLS data.
+According to 2018-2028 projections by the U.S. Bureau of Labor Statistics (BLS), employment for nurse's aides could increase 9%.
+Contributing to this faster-than-average growth is an anticipated increase in long-term care for the large aging population.
+The annual median wage for these professionals was $29,660, according to May 2019 BLS data.

 Certification and Continuing Education Information